selBaez/thought-selection/README.md

 python -m ipykernel install --name=thought-selection
 ```

+**Important* We are using the latest versions of cltl.brain and cltl.reply-generation so please clone the repo, pull the
+latests verions and install the packages into the virtual env.

 **Important:** In order to run NSP, make sure to download the NSP model and place the resource files into a
 directory `\next_sentence_prediction\model`.
 The model files can be found in the
 following [Google Drive folder](https://drive.google.com/drive/folders/10GEpnjqXn4DfyKjFjJG7KbJEygvdAI2J?usp=sharing).